Rezilion/mi-x/README.md

 # Installation Requirements

+Before installing MI-X, make sure your machine have the following:
 1. Python version 3
+2. pip
-2. Graphviz (optional, needed only for the graph capabilities)
+3. Graphviz (optional, needed only for the graph capabilities)
-3. Xdg-utils (optional, needed only for the graph capabilities)
+4. Xdg-utils (optional, needed only for the graph capabilities)
-4. openjdk with jcmd support (needed when running in container mode and the openjdk version on the container is lower than `openjdk10`)
+5. openjdk with jcmd support (needed when running in container mode and the openjdk version on the container is lower than `openjdk10`)

 In order to install the requirements:
 1. Check your os distribution you can use the following command: